 Most of the Workshop will be conducted in small groups in which participants will develop and test their own EBM packages.
 Plenary sessions will present and discuss general issues in planning, executing, and evaluating EBM, and will demonstrate large-group strategies for teaching EBM.
 Searching and study time will be provided each day, and informal social events will encourage free discussion and the establishment of ongoing links.

 Participants will receive EBM packages in diagnosis, prognosis, therapy/prevention, quality of care, systematic reviews, and economic analysis appropriate to their fields of health care, plus background readings, a core EBM textbook and software tools to help practice and teach EBM.
 You will benefit most from the Workshop if you bring your own EBM packages for testing in simulated teaching situations.

-Workshop facilitators have been practicing and teaching EBM at sites across the UK, Europe and North America and Australasia.
+Workshop facilitators have been practicing and teaching EBM at sites across the UK, Europe and North America and Australasia and runs every September in Oxford.
 The Workshop will be chaired by Dr David Nunan.

 TEBM: Presentations & Photographs